DENSO NORTH AMERICA

 In 1964, agents are appointed throughout the world to promote the expanding product range and partnerships are formed in Australia, New Zealand and South Africa.
 These partnerships provide the foundation of the present company’s worldwide network.

-In 1965, David Winn – grandson of the founder, Paul Winn – joins the company and three years later is appointed Deputy Chairman.
+In 1965, David Winn – grandson of the founder, Paul Winn – joins the company and two years later is appointed Deputy Chairman.

 1970 – 1980